wsgavin/osxinit/README.md

 ## Let's get started...

 **N.B.** When running scripts you will not have to start with any `sudu` commands.
-They are embeded in the script when needed.
+They are embedded in the script when needed.

 To run these scripts the OS X box will need to need to meet a few requirements.